 What is HEARTLAND?Taking care of ourselves will only help us to take better care of others.HEARTLAND aims to address youth workers, adult educators and other helping professionals with high risk of burnout to develop their competences through creativity and art embedded into the activities and the intellectual outputs of the 24 month...Read more

 Project is created to train and empower youth workers by providing them with innovative methods of working with young people who are victims of gender-based violence.Acording to European Institute for Gender Equality: Gender-based violence is a phenomenon deeply rooted in gender inequality, and continues to be one of the most notable...Read more

 International Erasmus+ project Youth Workers Mobility “Dare to Care”

 Youth violence is a global public health problem that ranges from bullying and physical fighting to more severe sexual and physical assault and even homicide.
 Effective prevention of violence among adolescents and young adults is a key strategy for reducing the rates of bullying, gender-based violence and school dropout, and empowering...Read more

 Reinforced and upgraded youth group methodology on building healthy relationships

 (Re-GROUP) Nr.
-2020-2-LV02-KA205-003201 When children move into early adolescence, they begin to take on new gender roles, often reinforcing socially and culturally conventional gender norms related to being women or men.
-These roles have an impact on the decisions that people in early adolescence make in relation to sexual and...Read more
+2020-2-LV02-KA205-00320122020-2023 Visit project website When children move into early adolescence, they begin to take on new gender roles, often reinforcing socially and culturally conventional gender norms related to being women or men.
+These roles have an impact on the decisions that people in early adolescence...Read more

 Dare to talk: Addressing gender-based discrimination and violence at universities in Latvia